Open topic with navigation

 The ACCEPT statement is often used to get a character from a terminal device.
 To accommodate all operating systems on which Synergy DBL runs, a carriage return character and a line feed character are both generated when you press enter.
 Your program must account for both the carriage return and the additional line feed.

-In Synergy .NET, the ACCEPT statement is for console applications only.
-ACCEPT won’t accept characters from a low‑level windowing application (i.e., one that uses the Synergy windowing API), so use WD_ACCEPT for all characters in this scenario.
+ACCEPT is for console applications only.
+It should not be used for interactive programs on Windows, and it won’t accept characters from a low‑level windowing application (i.e., one that uses the Synergy windowing API), so use WD_ACCEPT for all characters in this scenario.

 For Windows service runtimes and all .NET runtimes, ACCEPT does not honor the WAIT qualifier and will wait forever for a terminating condition.